-For as long as is necessary to provide the Service by Zesty; provided there is no legal obligation to retain the Personal Data past termination or unless otherwise requested by the Customer.
+For as long as is it necessary to provide the Service by Zesty; provided there is no legal obligation to retain the Customer Data post termination or unless otherwise requested by the Customer.

 TECHNICAL AND ORGANIZATIONAL MEASURES

-The following description reviews the technical and organizational measures implemented by Zesty as the Data Importer to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the Processing, and the risks for the rights and freedoms of natural persons.
+The following description reviews the technical and organizational measures implemented by Zesty as a Processor of Customer Data, to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the Processing, and the risks for the rights and freedoms of natural persons.

 Zesty’s Platform is built on Amazon Web Services (AWS) and based on a serverless architecture.